 After suffering depression for many years, Tai Chi was a great discovery for me, as it was the one of the few things that seemed to help.
 As I continued to practice Tai Chi, I became aware of the other health benefits, and now avidly share these with others.

 As a qualified dance, drama and school teacher, I love helping empower people to help their health and wellbeing through doing Tai Chi.

-I am a Certified Tai Chi Instructor and Leader of the Tai Chi for Diabetes program and the Tai Chi for Energy programs through Dr Paul Lam’s Tai Chi for Health Institute, of which I am also a Senior Trainer.
+I am a Certified Tai Chi Instructor and Leader of the Tai Chi for Diabetes, Tai Chi for Energy and Tai Chi for Arthritis and Fall Prevention programs through Dr Paul Lam’s Tai Chi for Health Institute, of which I am also a Senior Trainer.